cornell-zhang/catalyst2018/lab1/README.md

 <details><summary><I>HINT 1</I></summary>
 <p>
-   For the truth table, there should be 16 entries since we have 4 bits and  You can quickly come up with a truth table without evaulating the gates by counting the number 1's in the input.
+   For the truth table, there should be 16 entries since we have 4 bits and you can quickly come up with a truth table without evaulating the gates by counting the number of 1's in the input.
 </p>
 </details>
 <details><summary><I>HINT 2</I></summary>
 <p>
    Check the documentation carefully to see which pins in the chip are the input and which pins are the output.
-Remember that the rule connections in breadboards!
 </p>
 </details>